 Write a Newsletter

 In relation to the last idea, you can write a newsletter to engage with your customers and build your credibility.
-Like many companies and online businesses, you can offer something in return for customer emails – entry for a great giveaway, a free sample, free product guide or credit towards the next purchase.
+Like many companies and online businesses do, offer something in return for customer emails, like entries in a great giveaway, free samples, free product guides, or credit towards the next purchase.

 No matter what your lead magnet is, have your audience subscribe to your newsletter.
-Adhere to the 80/20 rule: 80% of newsletters are pure value for their life without selling and 20% of newsletters are sales-orientated.
-Then, when you do have something big to sale, you have built trust and do not come off as sales-y.
+Adhere to the 80/20 rule: 80% of the email newsletters you send out should be pure value without selling, and 20% of newsletters are sales-orientated.
+This avoids being too salesy or turning off your audience quickly.

 Showcase a Product of the Month

-I know this gets done at the corporate level in many direct sales companies, but have you offered your personal monthly favorite?
-Share a photo demonstrating its awesomeness, offer a small discount and tell your customers there is a limited supply at that rate!
-Or, if you are overloaded on something you can use that and cut the price to move the product.
+I know this gets done at the corporate level in many direct sales companies, but have you shared your personal favorites?
+Post a photo demonstrating its awesomeness, offer a small discount, and tell your customers that there is a limited supply at that rate!
+Or, if you have too much inventory of an item, use that and offer a quick-sale price for a limited time.

 The main point of this idea is to personalize and humanize your company.
-People get tired of constantly being sold on ish, so make an effort to be a person recommending your favorites as opposed to sales person selling stuff.
+People get tired of constantly being asked to buy things, so make an effort to be a person recommending your favorite products instead of a person selling stuff.

 Offer a Customized Gift as a Prize

 Every year, I make my parents a customized calendar for Christmas.
 And they love it.
-The photos highlight moments from the previous year, it includes birthdays and anniversaries, and it can be saved after the year is over.
+The photos highlight moments from the previous year, the calendar includes birthdays and anniversaries, and the whole thing can be saved after the year is over.

 What is my point?
-Instead of doing the typical percentage off an order, dollar credits or a free product, offer the host a customized gift with a qualifying party order.
+Instead of doing typical promotions like discounts, dollar credits, or free products, offer the party host a customized gift with a qualifying party order.
 For example, if a host’s party order is a combined $500 or more, the host can choose a customized gift from a place like Shutterfly or Walgreens.